 Studies show that pet owners have lower cholesterol and an increased heart attack survival rate than people without furry friends.

-YOUR PLAN: Consider adding a pet, such as a dog, to your household.
-Incorporate your pet into your active lifestyle by taking him for runs, visiting parks and exploring new areas together.
+Consider adding a pet, such as a dog, to your household.
+Incorporate your pet into your active lifestyle by taking it for runs, visiting parks and exploring new areas together.
 Taking a walk with your dog is also a great way to warm up your muscles before you strength train.